sfox38/tiktoktts/README.md

 ### Direct API: session_id expired
 TikTok session IDs expire periodically.
 If you see errors about an invalid or expired session ID, go to the integration options and update the value from your browser cookies.

-### Random Voice always plays the same voice
-If random voice stops picking different voices after a HA update, the integration's internal cache-bypass mechanism may have broken due to HA internals changing.
-Check the HA logs for `"TikTokTTS: random voice cache installed successfully"` at startup.
-If that line is missing, or if you see a warning about `SpeechManager`, please open an issue on GitHub.

 ### Message too long error
 The message text entity has a maximum length of 255 characters, which is enforced by HA's text entity platform.
 The dashboard card enforces this limit in the textarea.
 If you are calling `tts.speak` from an automation with a longer message, TikTok's direct API will handle chunking automatically - only the HA entity has the 255 character restriction.